obspy/obspy/README.rst

 |Build Status| |PyPI| |Gitter|

-Any Python socket communication in unittests (decorated with the ```@vcr```) and/or doctests (containing a ```# doctest: +VCR```) will be recorded on the first run and saved into a special 'vcrtapes' directory as single pickled file for each test case.
+Any Python socket communication in unittests (decorated with the ``@vcr``) and/or doctests (containing a ``+VCR``) will be recorded on the first run and saved into a special 'vcrtapes' directory as single pickled file for each test case.
 Future test runs will reuse those recorded network session allowing for faster tests without any network connection.
 In order to create a new recording one just needs to remove/rename the pickled session file(s).

-So pretty similar to VCRPy (https://github.com/kevin1024/vcrpy) but on socket level instead of HTTP/HTTPS level only - so therefore it should be more powerful ...
+So pretty similar to `VCR.py`_ but on socket level instead of HTTP/HTTPS level only - so therefore it should be more powerful ...

 Inspired by:
  * https://docs.python.org/3.6/howto/sockets.html